sanjeet1999/digimart_frontend/user_stories.md

 ## 🛍️ Seller User Stories – Digital Goods E-commerce Platform

-- Seller can sign up and log in securely using email/OTP.
+- Seller can sign up and log in securely using email OTP.
 - Seller can create and manage their profile with bio, avatar, and contact details.
 - Seller can upload new digital products (eBooks, PDFs, art, videos, etc.).
 - Seller can set title, description, price, categories, and tags for each product.